“Ah Crap! I’m going to be late.”

 After he hit the floor his head hit the axle again.
 And then the floor.
 And then the axle.
 And then the floor.
 I don’t even think Don knew when it stopped, but finally his wife came running into the garage to ask…

-“What the HECK was going on out here?!”
+“What the HECK is going on out here?!”

 Don had to fess up that a spider scared him and caused him to hit his head about fifteen times.
 Fortunately, he was okay… but the takeaway from this story is that his super reflexes were actually an uncommon symptom of MS called brisk reflexes or hyper reflexive muscles.